what to pack for shanghai

 What NOT to Bring to Shanghai

-Even though Shanghai is on the coast it is not a beachy destination.
-Shanghai is a port city where the majority of the world’s exports come in and out, so the water is not suitable for swimming and there are not any beaches to relax on.
+Even though Shanghai is on the coast, it is not a beachy destination.
+Shanghai is a port city where the majority of the world's exports come in and out, so the water is not suitable for swimming, and there are no beaches to relax on.

 Shanghai is a large metropolitan city and you will be doing a lot of walking while you are there.
 Wearing shoes that do not have good support is a quick way to spoil your vacation.